msslxa/Degree-8-surface-conic-bundles/README.md

 1) builds X₈ ⊂ ℙ³ with a 6-fold line and forms the plane octic C = X₈ ∩ (z₁−z₂=0),
 2) applies two standard quadratic Cremonas and a final explicit quadratic map,
 3) confirms that the image is a smooth conic, hence that C is rational.

+**Verification script (Magma):** the file `Cohomology_Normal_Bundle.txt`: computes the cohomology groups of the normal bundle of the a smooth conic bundle with degree 8 discriminant for each one of the four types.